AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User enters command to view all members in subcommittee.
+1. User enters command to list all members of the specified subcommittee.
-2. System retrieves and displays members assigned.
+2. System retrieves all members belonging to that subcommittee.
+3. System displays the list of members in the subcommittee.

+   Use case ends.

 **Extensions:**

 - 1a.
+User enters invalid subcommittee name.
-Subcommittee not found → System displays error.
+    - 1a1.
+System displays error.
+    - 1a2.
+User enters new data.
+    - Steps 1a1-1a2 are repeated until the data entered is correct.

+      Use case ends.
 - 1b.
-No members in subcommittee → System displays empty message.
+The specified subcommittee has no members.
+    - 1a1.
+System displays an empty list indicating there are no members currently assigned to this subcommittee.

+      Use case ends.

 ---